SabaaN/soccer-mobile-app/README.md

 Repo for the soccer stats recording mobile app.
-It is WIP
+It is WIP.